Triple Threat Art of Vincent Dubourg at the Carpenters Workshop Gallery

 Challenging traditional standards of furniture design, Vincent's found objects seemed violently destroyed and yet beautifully intertwined with nature to effect poetic imagery. '"I like the idea of creating something beautiful out of something broken", Vincent says in an interview at the Wallpaper magazine.

 Sideboards are destroyed in Double Buffet Nouvelle Zélande, and the wooden parts (actually of aluminium) are ripped open like tree branches.
 (In fact, this is the piece that stopped me in my tracks when I happened to pass by Carpenters Workshop Gallery) "When I first started with wood, it was like a game between two people, each trying to tame the other: a young branch, inflexible, and me, demanding.
 And this led us to find harmony together, which is translated into a dance of curves.
 It's only then that we're able to create an alphabet, which in turn brings with it sentences that make dialogue possible," Vincent says.

-The destructive aspect in his art echoes a sort of Shadow-esque Jungian archetype only to emerge finally as flights of visual poetry highlighting the relationship between man and nature.
-A staircase is dilapidated (a maquette) grows like a tree house from the floor to the ceiling.
-In Vent sur la Table, a deconstructed table balances on top of twigs.
-In Exile, an old suitcase is intertwined with branches which evoke a sense of nostalgia on the viewer.
+The destructive aspect in his art echoes a sort of Shadow-Esque Jungian archetype only to emerge finally as flights of visual poetry highlighting the relationship between man and nature.
+A staircase is dilapidated (a maquette) and grows like a tree house from the floor to the ceiling.
+In Vent Sur la Table, a deconstructed table balances on top of twigs.
+In Exile, an old suitcase is intertwined with branches which evokes a sense of nostalgia in the viewer.